jeff-gitcode/nextjs-trpc-demo/README.md

 ✔ Choose what to create                 · integrated
 ✔ What to create in the new workspace   · next
 ✔ Application name                      · nextapp
-✔ Default stylesheet format             · scss
+✔ Default stylesheet format             · styled-components
 ✔ Enable distributed caching to make your CI faster · No

+ >  NX   Creating your v16.1.4 workspace.

+   To make sure the command works reliably in all environments, and that the preset is applied correctly, Nx will run "yarn install" several times.
+Please wait.

+✔ Installing dependencies with yarn
+✔ Successfully created the workspace: nextjs-trpc-demo.

 $ cd nextjs-trpc-demo
 $ yarn add -D @nx/next -W